openkfw/Oscar/doc/data-structures/in-database.md

   dataRetrievalDescription: String
   dataCalculationDescription: String
 layerOptions:
+  boxReload: boolean value, whether the data are loaded only for bounding box
+  maxResolution: number, max resolution on which layer is shown
   singleDisplay: boolean value, whether region layer should be displayed alone or can be displayed with other region layers
-  maxResolution: number, max resolution on which layer is shown
   timeseries: boolean value, whether timeseries data are available
 ```